miwermi/bikesharing/README.md

  - Weather patterns (frequent inclement weather would likely reduce bikeshare use)
  - Work schedules (peak hours seems to coincide with EOB/after work or before work hours, if business runs differently in Des Moines, or people's proximity to work is farther - or remote - use might be less)

-Because cycling is somewhat physical, limiting the age group to the most used age group and limiting the bike use data to that age group, calcualting the percentage of bikes to users and quantifying the profit, might lead to the best prediction of how a Des Moines program would perform.
-Although... people are not necessarily that predicatable.
+Because cycling is somewhat physical, limiting the age group to the most used age group and limiting the bike use data to that age group, calculating the percentage of bikes to users and quantifying the profit, might lead to the best prediction of how a Des Moines program would perform.
+Although... people are not necessarily that predictable.
 With the right marketing, branding, and perhaps city funding to offset startup costs, Des Moines could affect public mindset and encourage bikesharing for its low-emission healthy commute ideology.
 Research on public buy-in for environmental and health benefits could also be researched and it is possible that any existing obstacles could be easily overcome.

 <br /><br />